motion/orbit/projects/blog/src/pages/update-one/index.md

 #### App Store

 We can't predict what apps and views will be most useful for any one person or company, though.
-As we finish each of the above mentioned parts, along with our interface kit, we're going to release the App Store (hopefully early next year).
+As we finish each of the above mentioned parts, along with our interface kit, we're going to release an App Store later this year.

-You'll have full access to the Language and Context APIs, our UI Kit, People, and importantly, a built in live-editing environment that lets you one-click decentralized deploy it with no infrastructure required.
+Apps will have full access to the People, Language and Context APIs, our UI Kit, and importantly, a built in live-editing environment that lets you go from code to deploy in one-click -- with no infrastructure required.

+If you're interested in building apps on top of Orbit, get in touch with me below.
+I'll set up a Slack room where we can play with early builds and build cool apps together.

 ### Going forward